-Using the certificate/signing a pdf document
+Using the certificate/signing a PDF-document

-1. Open the pdf-document to be signed in Acrobat Reader (or Adobe Acrobat).
+1. Open the PDF document to be signed in Acrobat Reader (or Adobe Acrobat)

-2. Click on 'Tools' on the menu bar in Adobe Reader (In Adobe Acrobat: Click on 'Sign' in the menu bar).
+2. Click on 'Tools' [Picture 1] under the menu bar in Adobe Reader.

 To verify that an electronic signature is valid and that the document has not been manipulated or damaged, you need to check various points.
 You will find brief instructions for this here:

 If you have any questions or problems, please contact the RRZK-Helpdesk